On equivariantly formal 2-torus manifolds: Preliminaries

 The Borel construction can also be applied to a $G$-vector bundle $\pi: E\rightarrow X$ (i.e. both $E$ and $X$ are $G$-spaces and the projection $\pi$ is $G$-equivariant).
-In this case, the Borel construction on $E$ produces a vector bundle over $EG\times_G X$ whose mod $2$ Euler class, denoted by $e^G(E)$, lies in $H^*_G(X;\Z_2)$.
-Note that using $\Z_2$-coefficients allows us to ignore the orientation of a vector bundle.\n
+In this case, the Borel construction $E_G$ of $E$ is a vector bundle over $X_G$ whose mod $2$ Euler class, denoted by $e^G(E)$, lies in $H^*_G(X;\Z_2)$.
+Note that using $\Z_2$-coefficients allows us to ignore the orientation of a vector bundle.